 If you could just figure out a way to make dinner with what you already have on hand – without feeding the kids cereal for dinner again.

 Guess what!
 You do have something at your disposal to help you with this – your pantry.
-This is your #1 kitchen tool.
+This is your #1 kitchen resource.
 Used wisely, it will save you many trips to the grocery store.
 Having frugal pantry staples in your kitchen can end up saving you a ton of time, and money, too.

-Frugal Pantry Staples
+Keep These Frugal Pantry Staples in Your Cupboards

 I like to just toss ours with some butter, pepper and parmesan cheese for a great side dish.
 Maybe you want some noodles with an Asian flair; toss them with some sesame oil, garlic powder and a dash of soy sauce.

-2. Beans, Legumes
+2. Beans and other Legumes

-If you have an Instant-Pot, your beans can be cooked from dry in 20-30 minutes.
+If you have an Instant-Pot, your beans can be cooked from dry in 30 minutes.
 You really can’t beat that.
 Canned beans are great for a 15 minute Chili, use them to whip up some hummus, or add them to a main dish salad for great protein and fiber.

-You don’t have to think of rice as just a side dish.
+Rice isn’t just a side dish.
 One of my favorite meals is rice topped with a fried egg and tossed around with some soy sauce and gochujang (Korean pepper paste).
 It’s great for breakfast, lunch, or dinner.
 You can also make Fried Rice, Spanish Rice, or Taco Bowls.

 By keeping some sauces on hand you can quickly turn those boring chicken breasts into Chicken Teriyaki, BBQ Chicken Sandwiches, or Chicken Cacciatore.
 Don’t forget to stir some salsa into your shredded chicken for quick Tacos, Rice Bowls, and Quesadillas, too.

 Don’t think of bread as just a sandwich maker.
 Bread can be used to make Strata, French Bread Pizza, and our family’s favorite, French Toast.
 You can even take something as simple as toast and dress it up in a crazy amount of ways.
 Check out 21 Ideas for Energy-Boosting Breakfast Toasts.
-And, of course, the options for sandwiches goes on forever.
+And, of course, the options for sandwiches go on forever.